popsps/SWE645-PR3/README.md

 EXPOSE 3306
 ```

 We will be using `table_init.sql` to initiate a `Schema` named `student` on startup.
-This will create a table called `student` in `swedb` database, if the table already does not exist.
-Here is schema we are using for the initiation of our database.
+This will create a table called `student` in `swedb` database only if the table already does not exist.
+Here is the schema we are using for the initiation of our table in `swedb` database.

 ```sql
 CREATE TABLE student (